scipy/scipy/doc/source/dev/toolchain.rst

  ?
 C++17 (with full stdlib), C++20, C++23
 ================  =======================================================================

+.. dropdown:: Historical context for compiler constraints due to manylinux

     Since dropping support for Python 2.7, C++11 can be used universally, and since dropping Python 3.6, the Visual Studio version (that had previously been stuck with 14.0 due to ABI compatibility with CPython) has been recent enough to support even C++17.

     Since the official builds (see above) use a pretty recent version of LLVM, the bottleneck for C++ support is therefore the oldest supported GCC version, where SciPy has been constrained mainly by the version in the oldest supported manylinux versions & images [19]_.

     At the end of 2021 (with the final removal of ``manylinux1`` wheels), the minimal requirement of GCC moved to 6.3, which has full C++14 support [20]_.
     This corresponded to the lowest-present GCC version in relevant manylinux versions, though this was still considering the Debian-based "outlier" ``manylinux_2_24``, which - in contrast to previous manylinux images based on RHEL-derivative CentOS that could benefit from the ABI-compatible GCC backports in the "RHEL Dev Toolset" - was stuck with GCC 6.3.
 That image failed to take off not least due to those outdated compilers [21]_ and reached its EOL in mid-2022 [22]_.
 For different reasons, ``manylinux2010`` also reached its EOL around the same time [23]_.

     The remaining images ``manylinux2014`` and ``manylinux_2_28`` currently support GCC 10 and 11, respectively.
 The latter will continue to receive updates as new GCC versions become available as backports, but the former will likely not change since the CentOS project is not responsive anymore about publishing aarch64 backports of GCC 11 [24]_.

 This leaves all the main platforms and their compilers with comparatively recent versions.
 However, SciPy has historically also endeavored to support